 ProQuest Health and Medical Complete offers users vital clinical, biomedical, and health journals, including many indexed in MEDLINE.
 Clinical researchers can access high-impact titles including Lancet, New England Journal of Medicine, Nature titles and more.
 Conducting searches on the ProQuest platform helps derive relevant clinical data quicker; the deep indexing of records means that core research findings usually hidden in images and figures within articles come to the fore as part of researcher's search results.

-Includes more than 585 educational videos on a wide range of health topics; more than 1,000 searchable and browseable color illustrations; and a Health in the News section with regularly updated health news articles.
-Health Reference Center's vast content is organized under five subject areas: Body Systems, Diseases and Disorders, Drug Abuse and Addiction, Mental Health and Developmental Disorders, and Nutrition and Wellness.
-A wealth of material is drawn from The Facts On File Encyclopedia of Health and Medicine, the backbone of this comprehensive database.
+Health Reference Center includes more than 585 educational videos on a wide range of health topics; more than 1,000 searchable and browseable color illustrations; and a Health in the News section with regularly updated health news articles.

 Health Source: Nursing/Academic Edition provides over 500 scholarly full-text journals focusing on nursing, allied health fields, and many medical disciplines.
 Patient education sheets from the Lexi-PAL Drug Guide are also included.

 African Journal of Respiratory MedicineThe journal aims to publish the reliable source of respiratory research information on discoveries and current developments as research papers, reviews, technical articles, case reports, short communications, etc.